-Metric Description Average Time (ms) by scan configuration This graph shows the average for each performance metric for the selected platform.
-Average property value by Scan Configuration and Scan Date Select one or more metrics from the Platform and Property Name panel to view the average value for the metrics over time.
+Metric Description Average property value by Configuration This graph shows the average for each performance metric for the selected platform.
+Average property value by Configuration, by Date Select one or more metrics from the Platform and Property Name panel to view the average value for the metrics over time.